TITLE 68: PROFESSIONS AND OCCUPATIONS

 a) Establishment of Peer Review Program

-2) The Division shall not require any firm or sole practitioner to become a member of any Peer Review Administrator.
+2) The Division shall not require any CPA firm or sole practitioner to become a member of any Peer Review Administrator.

 b) Standards for Peer Reviews